- Jul 11, 2025

 See also: Top 12 Famous Temples in Karnataka

-It is one of the ancient and most revered temples in Odisha that was constructed during the 11th century AD, and the temple perfectly depicts the Kalinga-style architecture.
+It is one of the most ancient and revered temples in Odisha, constructed in the 11th century AD, and it perfectly exemplifies Kalinga-style architecture.
 Therefore, the temple is dedicated to the Lord Harihara, a combined form of Lord Shiva and Vishnu.
 Every year in the month of Sawan, the temple hosts a large gathering and rituals performed by pilgrims specifically on every Monday of the Sawan Month.
-It is believed that the Lord Shiva manifested here as Lingaraj, which is why it is known as Lingaraj Temple.
+It is believed that Lord Shiva manifested here as Lingaraj, hence the name Lingaraj Temple.

 Location: Lingaraj Temple Rd, Lingaraj Nagar, Old Town, Bhubaneswar, Odisha.